immuhammadadil/Satellite-Imagery-Classification-on-WHURS19-dataset/README.md

 Dataset is divided into training and validation data.
 There are almost 10 validation samples of each class.

+**Methodology**
+We have used Feature-Extraction method of transfer learning.
+EffecientNet is used as a base model.
+At the start of the model, we have added augmentation as a model lock before feature extraction.
+5 differnent types of augmentations are applied i.e. flip, rotation, zoom, height and width.
+After the augmentation block, features are extracted using EffecientNet.
+At last, global average pooling and customized dense layers are applied.

 **Resuts**
 We have achieved the validation accuracy of 93% afer just 20 epochs.